kadena-io/pact-5/docs/builtins/Repl/print.md

 ## print

-Use `print` to convert a `value` into a string and print it to the REPL logger (usually standard out).
+Use `print` to send a specified `value` as output to the REPL logger (usually standard out).

 ### Basic syntax

-To convert a `value` into a string and print it as REPL output, use the following syntax:
+To print a specified `value` as REPL output, use the following syntax:

 ```pact
 (print value)